 Best Aquaculture Practices 4-Star

-Organized in 1997, the Global Aquaculture Alliance (GAA) developed the Best Aquaculture Practices certification standards and encourages the use of responsible aquaculture practices.
-GAA also works to improve production and marketing efficiencies, and promote effective, coordinated regulatory and trade policies.
+Organized in 1997, the Global Seafood Alliance (GSA) developed the Best Aquaculture Practices certification standards and encourages the use of responsible aquaculture practices.
+GSA also works to improve production and marketing efficiencies, and promote effective, coordinated regulatory and trade policies.
 The mission of the Global Aquaculture Alliance is to further environmentally responsible aquaculture to meet global food needs.

-Through its Best Aquaculture Practices program, GAA encourages the use of responsible production systems that are sustainable regarding environmental and community needs, and efficiently provide safe, wholesome aquaculture products to the world’s population.
+Through its Best Aquaculture Practices program, GSA encourages the use of responsible production systems that are sustainable regarding environmental and community needs, and efficiently provide safe, wholesome aquaculture products to the world’s population.

 Certified Businesses